 I have come to understand migrations are virtually inevitable.

 Your business and organizational structure will evolve over time.
 This might be due to changing technical environments, the merging and splitting of teams or even the sale of the entire company via an acquisition.

-Whatever the reason, at some point the Jira instance you’re working in will need to be migrated.
+Whatever the reason, at some point you will have to migrate the Jira instance you’re working in.

 In this article, we’ll provide tips on the best approach for a secure Jira migration and a step-by-step guide on how to achieve this.

-A side note: this article can get a little technical towards the end.
-If you’re just using Jira as a user, (but not as an admin) this article will be valuable.
-However, we want to be as clear as possible on how to migrate Jira to a new server.
+A side note: We want to be as clear as possible on how to migrate Jira to a new server.
+That is why this article can get a little technical towards the end.
 So the end of the article might be mostly useful for your administrator.
+However, if you’re just using Jira as a user, (but not as an admin) this article will still be valuable.
 If you’re the Jira admin, great!
 Otherwise I’d recommend you share this with your admin as well.
 He (or she) will definitely thank you for it!

 Now, let’s get into the nitty gritty of the challenge that is: implementing a clean Jira migration.